 1- If I already have heart disease, it is too late to reduce my risk for further problems.

-2-The last time my cholesterol level was tested, my health care provider told me it was within my goal.
+2-The last time my cholesterol level was tested, my health care provider told me it was close to my target.
 This means I do not have to worry about my cholesterol anymore.
 It also means I can stop taking my blood cholesterol lowering medicine.

 3- Eating less saturated fat is the best change in eating habits I can make to lower my cholesterol level.

 4- It is possible to avoid all fat in the foods I eat.

 5- If I am overweight, losing weight will help me lower my cholesterol level.

 6- Being physically active can make my heart healthier.